 The Taiga forest is a silent world of stunted conifers cloaked in snow and ice.
-The trees form a belt that circles the globe, broken only by ocean, and contains a third of all trees on Earth.
+The trees form a belt that circles the globe, broken only by ocean, and contains a third of all trees on earth.
 Here, animals are scarce, with just a few charismatic loners like the wolverine and lynx.

 By contrast, the broadleaf forests of North America and Europe bustle with life.
-The most startling illustration happens just once every seventeen years, when the nymphs of the periodical cicada burst from the soil in the biggest insect emergence on the planet.
+The most startling illustration happens just once every 17 years, when the nymphs of the periodical cicada burst from the soil in the biggest insect emergence on the planet.

-In California, witness the cameras fly up the tallest trees on Earth: giant redwoods over 100 metres high.
+In California, witness the cameras fly up the tallest trees on earth: giant redwoods over 100 metres high.
 See General Sherman, a giant sequoia, ten times the size of a blue whale, and the largest living thing on the planet.
 Close by are bristlecone pines, so old they pre-date the pyramids and were already 2,500 years old when Jesus Christ was born.

 The baobab forests of Madagascar are the strangest of all.
-The bizarre upside-down trees store water in their swollen trunks and harbour strange wildlife, such as the tiny mouse lemur, the world's smallest primate.
+The bizarre upside down trees store water in their swollen trunks and harbour strange wildlife, such as the tiny mouse lemur, the world's smallest primate.